Winograd Commission: Preliminary report

 Nevertheless, Peretz has tried to spin the report's findings in his favor, saying the report shows he "displayed understanding that more experienced people had not shown and that he need not resign immediately," despite the fact that the report quite clearly found that Peretz's "serving as Minister of Defense during the war impaired Israel's ability to respond well to its challenges."

+While Halutz resigned, Olmert and Peretz did not.
 Many public figures called upon Olmert and Peretz to resign.
 Notable among them was then-Foreign Minister Tzipi Livni.
 Olmert refused to resign claiming Israel needed stability at that stage, and that new elections would be disruptive.
 Also in criticism of Olmert, Avigdor Yitzhaki, head of the Kadima faction and coalition chairman resigned in light of Olmert's refusal to step down.

 Livni's post was the topic of one of the only positive comments in the report.
 The commission noted that "from the first few days of the war it prepared the diplomatic ground that led to Security Council Resolution 1701 that brought a cease-fire."

 On 3 May 2007, three days after the release of the preliminary report, the Knesset held an extraordinary session to debate the report's findings.
 Opposition leader Benjamin Netanyahu called for Olmert to resign, but Kadima MPs supported the prime minister and a vote of no-confidence was not held.
 Later that day, tens of thousands of protesters gathered at Rabin Square in Tel Aviv, calling on Olmert and his government to resign.
 On 4 May, an IBA poll showed that nearly 80 percent favour Olmert's resignation.